mars-rover-php-cli/mars-rover-php-cli/README.md

 * Launch: `docker/app`

 ### Using composer
-When using composer and php 7
+When using composer and php:
 * Clone this repository
 * `cd mars-rover`
 * `composer install`